The sporting achievements of pupils who attend Millfield

-Many internationally renowned sportsmen and women received their early coaching at Millfield.
+Many internationally renowned sportsmen and women attended Millfield as part of their early development experiences.
 Rugby players include Wales legend JPR Williams and his compatriot and Lions star Gareth Edwards, England player Chris Robshaw and 2013 Lions player Mako Vunipola.
-Pam Cookey is Director of Netball at Severn Stars and won the Superleague seven times with both Team Bath and Surrey Storm.
-The former England Captain had 114 caps over eleven years for the Roses as well as representing her country at U17 and U21 levels.
-In cricket, Ashes winner Simon Jones, World T20 champion Craig Kieswetter and his former batting partner, West Indies opener Kieran Powell, are among a host of current First Class level players that attended the school.
-Then there are the Olympians.
+Pam Cookey in netball; in cricket, Ashes winner Simon Jones, World T20 champion Craig Kieswetter and his former batting partner, West Indies opener Kieran Powell, are among a host of current First Class level players that attended the school.

-Swimmer Duncan Goodhew won gold and bronze in Moscow 1980; hockey player Stephen Batchelor won bronze in LA 1984 and gold in Séoul 1988; and Mary Bignal Rand made history by winning gold, silver and bronze at the 1964 Tokyo games - in long jump, pentathlon and 4x100m relay respectively.
+Pupils who attended Millfield have been seen at every Olympic Games since 1956.
+Swimmer Duncan Goodhew won Gold and Bronze in Moscow 1980; hockey player Stephen Batchelor won Bronze in LA 1984 and gold in Séoul 1988; and Mary Bignal-Rand made history by winning Gold, Silver and Bronze at the 1964 Tokyo games - in long jump, pentathlon and 4x100m relay respectively.
 Eight Millfieldians, including Class of 2016 swimmer Cameron Kurle, competed at the Rio 2016 Olympics.
-Helen Glover repeated her performance at London 2012, winning a gold medal in rowing, Ollie-Lindsay Hague won silver with the first ever Olympic Rugby 7s Great Britain team and James Guy won two silver medals in the pool.
+Helen Glover repeated her performance at London 2012, winning a Gold medal in rowing, Ollie Lindsay-Hague won Silver with the first ever Olympic Rugby 7s Great Britain team and James Guy won two Silver medals in the pool.